Aman-Vishwakarma1729/Automatic_Infant_Cry_Audio_Classification/README.md

 * The database is published under the **ODbL**.
 * **File naming convention**
 * One can visit the [Naming Convention](https://github.com/gveres/donateacry-corpus) github repository -> README.md to understand naming convention.
+* About **SECOND** source.
+* The other data source is **"Baby Chillanto Database"**
+* Baby Chillanto Data Base is a property of **“Instituto Nacional de Astrofisica Optica y Electronica – CONACYT, Mexico”.**
+* “We like to thank **Dr. Carlos A. Reyes-Garcia**, **Dr. Emilio Arch-Tirado** and his INR-Mexico group, and **Dr. Edgar M. Garcia- Tamayo** for their dedication of the collection of the Infant Cry data base.
+* cited to **“Orion Fausto Reyes-Galaviz, Sergio Daniel Cano-Ortiz, Carlos Alberto Reyes-García. &quot;Evolutionary-Neural System to Classify Infant Cry Units for Pathologies Identification in Recently Born Babies&quot;.
+Proceedings of the Special Session MICAI 2008, Pg.
+330-335.
+Eds.
+Alexander Gelbukh &amp; Eduardo Morales.
+IEEE Computer Society.
+ISBN: 978-0-7695-3441-1.”**
+* **NOTE** WE CANNOT MAKE DATASET PUBLICALLY AVAILABLE DUE IT's LICENSE.
+* To get the above mention dataset you can mail to **kargaxxi@inaoep.mx**
 * Below is data category and number of audio files that we have for each category.
 <div align="center">
   <img src="README_images_sources/Data_Distribution.png" alt="Designer" width="300"/>